git-omm/local-repo/README.md

-# This is from local-repo
+# This is from local-repo.
+# I create this only for practice git.